Nuitka/Nuitka/Developer_Manual.rst

    a = 1

-   for i in range( 10 ):
+   while 1:
        b = a + 1
        a = b

+       if cond():
+          break

    print a

-The handling of loops (both "for" and "while") has its own problem.
+The handling of loops (both "for" and "while" are re-formulated to loops with breaks) has its own problem.
 The loop start and may have an assumption from before it started, that "a" is constant, but that is only true for the first iteration.
 So, we can't pass knowledge from outside loop forward directly into the for loop body.

 So while we pass through the loop, we need to collect in-validations of this outside knowledge.
 The assignment to "a" should make it an alternative to what we knew about